eakoriakin/date-time-js/README.md

 ## Overview

-A lightweight JavaScript library which parses, formats and manipulates dates in various cultures.
+A lightweight TypeScript library which parses, formats and manipulates dates in various cultures.

 ## Download
 Download it using npm: